edemartel/edemartel.github.com/_drafts/the-heros-dilemna.md

 And then he stopped moving.
 Looking at him, Dalton realized he never knew his name.
 But it was too late for that now.
 He turned around and looked at the floor below.
 The darklings were still blocking the way to the center of the plant, where the control center was located.
 The exit was in the opposing direction.
 He could probably easily sneak his way out and get as far away as possible from this forsaken building.
 Get to his employer.
 Make him honor his end of the deal.

 And yet... he kept thinking about what the man had said.
 He shook his head.
 He wasn't a hero.
 He was just an earthling, lost in another dimension.
-He was way over his head.
+He was way in over his head.
 Could he really make a difference?
 Nobody would know he did it, but still?
 As he stood there, he felt that he could really use a second opinion right now.
 But the man was dead, and his symbiote didn't talk much.

 He let out a long sigh and shot a glance at the dead man's body.